WEEKEND BREAKS IN

 Fun and fabulous

-Dorset’s doesn’t disappoint, what time of year it is.
-Sights and sounds, experiences and events, festivals and feasts, there is lots going on for us weekenders!
-Here are just some of the fabulous Dorset things to do that we think will sweeten your Dorset weekend break.
+Dorset’s doesn’t disappoint, whatever time of year it is.
+Gorgeous places to feast and drink abound, so there’s always something delicious to try for us weekenders!
+Here are just some of the fabulous Dorset places to eat & drink that we think will sweeten your Dorset weekend break.

 EAT & DRINK